RedefiningReality/Pokedex-App/README.md

 ### Other customer(s) or stakeholder(s)
 - Diehard Pokémon fans
--

 ## Application Type
-Mobile Application that can be used on smartphones and tablets equipped with a camera
+Mobile application that can be used on smartphones and tablets equipped with a camera.

 ### Tech stack